The Sanders Timeline

 After about a decade of manufacturing some of the Sanders products, Morley Candy Makers purchases the Sanders brand and its original recipes, starting the iconic brands' revival.

 The Fred Sanders Company experiences hard times and files for Chapter 11 Bankruptcy.
-At the time, the company employed more than 1,200 people and had more than 50 retail outlets.
+At the time, the company employed more than 1,200 people and had 50 retail outlets.

 There are more than 20 Metro Detroit Sanders locations by 1941.
 Sanders opens a massive nine-acre, 400,000 square-foot factory in Highland Park, Michigan.
 This facility operates as the company's headquarters until 1995.

 Sanders begins serving light lunches at fountain counters.
-These counters became an early version of fast food.
+These counters were an early version of fast food.
 Business men could get in and out in 20 minutes.

 Devil's food Buttercream Cake appears on Sanders menus for the first time.
-This rich devilsfood cake, topped with pipes of buttercream then draped in chocolate ganache soon became known as "Bumpy Cake" after so many customer requested the "cake with the bumps."
-More than 100 years later, this cake is still an American tradition.
+This rich devilsfood cake, topped with pipes of buttercream then draped in chocolate ganache later became known as "Bumpy Cake" after so many customer requested the "cake with the bumps."

-Sanders Hot Fudge Sundaes being to appear on menus.
+Sanders Hot Fudge Sundaes begin to appear on menus.

 Fred Sanders opened his first retail store on Woodward Avenue near State St. on June 17, 1875.